hindu-comm/mail_stream_indology/2014/07/Interview_with_the_n/116__Michaels_Axel.md

 To: "indology at list.indology.info<mailto:indology at list.indology.info>" <indology at list.indology.info<mailto:indology at list.indology.info>>, Informationsaustausch der deutschsprachigen Indologie <INDOLOGIE at LISTSERV.UNI-HEIDELBERG.DE<mailto:INDOLOGIE at LISTSERV.UNI-HEIDELBERG.DE>>
 Subject: [INDOLOGY] Fwd: [Indo-Eurasia] Interview with the new ICHR Chairman

-​Indological expertise is in demand,
+Indological expertise is in demand,

 FYI,

 WS
-​

 ---------- Forwarded message ----------
 From: Steve Farmer saf at safarmer.com<mailto:saf at safarmer.com> [Indo-Eurasian_research] <Indo-Eurasian_research at yahoogroups.com<mailto:Indo-Eurasian_research at yahoogroups.com>>